• Skip to main content

 Ingredients needed like onion, chilies, galangal, lemongrass, lime leaves, curry paste, and garlic.

-• Lemongrass - Only the bottom white half will be used.
-You can substitute it with 1 tablespoon of lemongrass paste.
+• Lemongrass – Use only the bottom white half for the best flavor.
+You can also swap it with 1 tablespoon lemongrass paste.

-• Mushrooms - I am using shiitake, but you can substitute it with another kind of mushroom like oyster, enoki, or button mushrooms.
+• Mushrooms – I’m using shiitake, but you can swap them with oyster, enoki, or button mushrooms.

 ✨Variations and add-ins